rusio/dddsample/README.md

 Motivation for the Fork
 =======================

-The goal of this fork is to follow the original code as closely as possible, but to improve on some areas of the original implementation, so that the codebase gets easier to use and understand.
+The goal of this project is to follow the original code as closely as possible, but to improve on some areas of the original implementation, so that the codebase gets easier to use and understand.